Stable-Baselines-Team/stable-baselines/docs/modules/gail.rst

 Learning a cost function from expert demonstrations is called Inverse Reinforcement Learning (IRL).
-The connection between GAIL and Generative Adversarial Networks (GANs) is that it uses a discriminator that tries to seperate expert trajectory from trajectories of the learned policy, which has the role of the generator here.
+The connection between GAIL and Generative Adversarial Networks (GANs) is that it uses a discriminator that tries to separate expert trajectory from trajectories of the learned policy, which has the role of the generator here.

 .. note::